learn-co-curriculum/ruby-oo-class-variables-remembering-objects/README.md

 ## Objectives

 1. Understand the concept of remembrance in object-oriented programming.
-2. Learn how to use class variables to, remember, or store, instances of a class that are produced.
+2. Learn how to use class variables to remember, or store, instances of a class that are produced.

 ## Introduction